bytespeed/CLaaS-Documentation/docs/deployment.rst

 .. image:: _static/gam/GAM_oath.png
 8. An OAuth client created window will pop up.
 Copy the Client ID and paste it into the command prompt window, then press enter.
 Then do the same for the Client Secret.
 9. Back in the command prompt window:
-	* When asked if you want to authorize GAM to preform Google Workspace management operations, type `y' and press Enter.
+	* When asked if you want to authorize GAM to preform Google Workspace management operations, type 'y' and press Enter.
 	* It will then list the available APIs.
-When prompted type `c' and press Enter
+When prompted type 'c' and press Enter
 10. In the web browser that opens scroll all the way down and press Allow, then return to the command prompt window:=.
-11. When asked Are you ready to authorize GAM to manage Google Workspace user data and settings type `y' and press Enter.
+11. When asked Are you ready to authorize GAM to manage Google Workspace user data and settings type 'y' and press Enter.
 Then enter your email address and press Enter.
 .. only:: html

    .. figure:: _static/gam/GAM_API.gif